asukii314/SpireBot/README.md

 # SpireBot
-A mod for Slay the Spire that manages a Twitch bot to respond to commands from chat.
-Current commands are practically useless beyond "!spire seed", but more updates to improve the usability are planned.
-This is more a proof of concept and more for testing purposes at the moment.
+A mod for Slay the Spire with an integrated Twitch chat bot.
+It enables viewers in chat to access details usually only available on the run history screen at any time during the stream.
+This mod is currently WIP and has a number of known bugs.

 ![Screenshot](github/chat.png)